-The Integrated Care Fellowship is a unique opportunity to learn how to provide integrated care through delivery of consultation to non-mental health settings (such as primary care), provision of telepsychiatry, and leadership to improve systems of care.
-The one-year fellowship includes a combination of clinical experiences, training in integrated care implementation, and integrated care scholarship.
-Please note: we are not recruiting for 2021-22 as we work to restructure the fellowship.
+The Population Mental Health and Integrated Care Fellowship offered at the UW Department of Psychiatry and Behavioral Sciences is a unique opportunity to learn how to provide integrated care through delivery of consultation to non-mental health settings (such as primary care), provision of telepsychiatry, and leadership to improve systems of care.

 Clinical Fellowship, Integrated Care Fellowship, Psychiatry Fellowship